burrowers/garble/README.md

 * Coupled with `cmd/go`, to support both `GOPATH` and modules with ease
 * Deterministic, though the output is not yet reproducible
-* Reversible, for example to un-garble panic stack traces
+* Reversible given the original source, to un-garble panic stack traces

 ### Mechanism